gurgentus/CarND-Unscented-Kalman-Filter-Project/README.md

 # Unscented Kalman Filter (based on SDC Nanodegree UKF project)

-This project combines the Kalman and Extended Kalman Filters with an unscented Kalman filters for pedestrian/bicycle tracking.
+This project combines the Kalman and Extended Kalman filters with an unscented Kalman filter for pedestrian/bicycle tracking.

 The `FusionEKF` class is used to select which filter to use for each type of measurement.
 Currently both RADAR and LIDAR use the Unscented Kalman Filter.
 To switch back to